 Investing in your future may require some help along the way.

-Algoma offers financial aid to eligible students, as well as a number of scholarships and bursaries specifically for Indigenous students.
+Algoma offers financial aid to eligible students, as well as many scholarships and bursaries specifically for Indigenous students.

 Scholarships and Bursaries